Finax Blog

 Those who are prepared won’t get surprised

 The worst thing you can do is deal with the situation after it arises.
-A time-honored rule of thumb is that you need to have a plan for both positive market development and a negative one – in both cases before entering the market.
+A time-honoured rule of thumb is that you need to have a plan for both positive market development and a negative one – in both cases before entering the market.

-When preparing your investment strategy, work with both possibilities (market growth and decline), planning steps for both cases.
+When setting-up your investment strategy, work with both possibilities (market growth and decline), planning steps for both cases.
 Taking shortcuts, recklessly and being exposed to media pressure, can ultimately bring you much more sizable losses than the market decline itself.

 Know your brain.
 You'll know when it's trying to betray you